John Searle and Rene Descartes on Dualism

 On the one hand, the presence of God’s plan denies the possibility of free will existence.
 On the other hand, the choices that people make in order to follow the track that God has designed for them are made based on people’s own decisions.
 Therefore, it can be considered that the two phenomena are coexistent.

-Paradox of Buridan’s Donkey and Spinoza’s Argument
+The paradox of Buridan’s Donkey and Spinoza’s Argument

-According to the existing interpretation of the paradox of Buridan’s donkey, the animal, when being both thirsty and hungry, and placed between a stack of hay and a pail of water, will hesitate to make the choice between the two to the point where it will die from water and food deprivation.
-Spinoza explains the given metaphor of people’s behavior by their inability to make a rational choice when in need for two or more items simultaneously.
+According to the existing interpretation of the paradox of Buridan’s donkey, the animal, when being both thirsty and hungry, and placed between a stack of hay and a pail of water, will hesitate to make a choice between the two to the point where it will die from water and food deprivation.
+Spinoza explains the given metaphor of people’s behavior by their inability to make a rational choice when in need of two or more items simultaneously.

 Alyosha Karamazov: Personal Freedom